 \subsection{Theorem}

-Most statistical inference in science and engineering involves one or more real-valued continuous parameter(s) inferred from real-valued observables.
-Let the observable be $X \in \Re^{n}$, and let the parameter be $\theta \in \Omega_\theta \subseteq \Re^{m}$ where $m$ is the number of parameters being inferred.
-The epistemic probability distributions (e.g., posteriors) commonly used in practice are, for all values of the observable, continuous distributions over the parameter being inferred.
-That is, belief assigned by the additive belief function $\text{Bel}_{\Theta|x}$ can be represented via an epistemic probability density function, say, $f_x(\theta)$, with respect to Lebesgue measure $\lambda$ on $\Omega_\theta$, depending on the observable $x$.
-We also assume that $\sup_\theta f_x(\theta) < \infty$ for $\textnormal{Pro}_{X|\theta}$-almost all $x$, for all $\theta$.
-These assumptions describe an ordinary epistemic probability distribution in the sense that most Bayesian posteriors, confidence distributions \cite{Balch_Conf_2012,Singh_2013_CD,Schweder_Hjort_book}, and fiducial distributions \cite{hannig2016generalized,Fisher_1935_Fiducial_Argument} used in practice satisfy all of these assumptions.
-The {\em false confidence theorem} below states that all epistemic probability distributions satisfying these assumptions suffer from false confidence.
+Most statistical inference in science and engineering involves one or more real-valued continuous parameter(s).
+So the epistemic probability distributions (e.g., posteriors) commonly used in practice are, for all values of the observable, continuous distributions over the parameter being inferred.
+That is, belief assigned by the additive belief function $\text{Bel}_{\Theta;x}$ can be represented via an epistemic probability density function, say, $f_{\Theta;x}(\theta)$, with respect to Lebesgue measure $\lambda$ on $\Omega_\theta$, depending on the observation, $x$.
+This is the case for most Bayesian posteriors, confidence distributions \cite{Balch_Conf_2012,Singh_2013_CD,Schweder_Hjort_book}, and fiducial distributions \cite{hannig2016generalized,Fisher_1935_Fiducial_Argument} used in practice.
+The satellite collision problem described in Section~\ref{sect:satellite} is one such example.
+The {\em false confidence theorem} below states that all such epistemic probability distributions suffer from arbitrarily severe false confidence.